 I’ve picked a selection of some of the more unusual vehicles in the museum like the 1964 Model 770 Amphicar – a car and boat in one.
 The Amphicars were built in West Germany and this one is the first of 98 right hand drive models produced.
 They’re named Model 770 because the Amphicars have a top speed of 7 miles per hour on the water and 70 miles per hour on land.

 The candy coloured 1958 Nash Metropolitan comes complete with what looks like the original baby seat on the passenger side.
 The Nash Metropolitan was made from 1954 – 1962 and it was the first American car specifically marketed to women.
-Over fifty years later Honda tried tapping into the female market by releasing the 2013 Honda Fit She’s in Japan.
-The Fit She’s came in colours to match eye shadow and had a special type of air conditioning to help prevent dry skin.
+Over 50 years later Honda tried tapping into the female market by releasing the 2013 Honda Fit She’s in Japan.
+The Fit She’s came in colours to match eye shadow and had ‘plasma cluster’ air conditioning to help prevent dry skin.
 Apparently sales exceeded expectations after release, although they eventually conked out and the Fit She’s model is no longer made.

 Archival records show there are no 1936 Standard Twenty Avon Drop Head Coupes in existence, but the Classics Museum proves otherwise.